SharpAuctionEngine/AuctioneerSignUp/README.md

 # AuctioneerSignUp

-if you are, and you need to share your current progress with FOH, do this:
+If you need to share your current progress with FOH, do this:

 ```
 ssh forge@clean-pond